 I already told you.
 Python and PyQt5.

 The code is currently shittier-than-alpha quality.
 Follow the development/testing announcements account for links to each pre-alpha release.
-They happen about every two weeks.

 An open alpha, including a public git repository, will happen once the internal structure is more solid.

 No. You may import or subscribe to lists to block on an automated basis.
 You can also mark any instance as "excluded", which entirely prevents communication with, or the processing of information regarding, an entire instance.